-Both malice filled voices cackled out loud with laughter.
-Zero carefully slinked ahead trying not to get caught.
-He didn’t know how strong these beings were nor did he know what they were.
-Peeking out from the corner of the door, he spotted them hovered around a small fire that were in metal bins.
+Both malice-filled voices cackled out loud with laughter.
+Zero carefully slinked ahead, trying not to get caught.
+He didn’t know how strong these beings were, nor did he know what they were.
+Then, peeking out from the door corner, he spotted them hovering around a small fire in metal bins.

 Metal bins?
-I thought the game of Growth doesn’t have man-made metal trash bins yet.
-Zero thought confused.
+I thought the game of Growth didn’t have man-made metal trash bins yet.
+Zero thought, confused.

-There were two humanoid beings that had the face of one of those traditional angry japanese masks.
-Their lips were curled in an evil smile, while tusk like teeth protruded out of their mouths.
+Two humanoid beings had the face of one of those traditional angry Japanese masks.
+Their lips were curled in an evil smile while tusk-like teeth protruded out of their mouths.
 One of them only had one eye.
-They seemed to be wearing modern clothes rather than the medieval like clothes that he usually saw in the world of Growth.
+They seemed to be wearing modern clothes rather than the medieval-like clothes that he usually saw in the world of Growth.
 This confused him even more.
 Where in this world of Growth did monsters wear modern clothes?

 “But still, even though that human was lucky, how was he able to pickpocket the stone?
 You know that was not something a normal human would be able to do.”